eleadufresne/Calculator/README.md

 # SimpleCalculator
-My first coding project: a simple calculator made using Java.
+This was my first coding project: a simple calculator made with Java and JavaFX.

-Execute Calculator.jar
+Find the executable ``SimpleCalculator.jar`` in the ``out`` folder.